 Apart from the competitions, amazing shopping and the 12hrs of non-stop action and attractions each day, the show plays hosts to a large number of visiting dignitaries.
-This year were delighted to welcome The Prince of Wales and The Duchess of Cornwall to the show.
+This year we were delighted to welcome The Prince of Wales and The Duchess of Cornwall to the show.
 During their visit, Their Royal Highnesses opened a new equine arena, unveiled a full sized sculpture of a Section D Welsh Cob Stallion and officially opened a new garden on the showground, created specifically to commemorate the 50th anniversary of HRH’s investiture as The Prince of Wales.
 There was also an opportunity for them both to meet with exhibitors, stewards, traders key agricultural leaders and showgoers and even present a number of prizes in the judging rings.

 The royal couple were also joined by other royal visitors to the show, King Goodwill Zwelithini kaBhekuzulu and Queen Pumi, head of the Zulu nation.
-By with members of the agricultural industry, King Goodwill intends to take back to his nation many examples of good practice to further improve their farming skills.
+By meeting with members of the agricultural industry, King Goodwill intends to take back to his nation many examples of good practice to further improve their farming skills.
 Sharing good practice goes back to the reason agricultural societies were originally set up.

 The Royal Welsh Agricultural Society has always paid homage to its steeped history and strong traditions, but we have never been afraid to move with the times and adopted new technologies and ways of working.
 While we look back on the first 100 Royal Welsh Shows with pride, we can also be proud that we are making plans for the future.

-“The showground, here in rural mid-wales, is fast becoming one of the best connected rural event sites in Wales” say Steve Hughson, Chief Executive of the Royal Welsh Agricultural Society (RWAS).
+“The showground, here in rural mid-wales, is fast becoming one of the best connected rural event sites in Wales” says Steve Hughson, Chief Executive of the Royal Welsh Agricultural Society (RWAS).
 “We are delighted that the permanent phone mast here on site has been upgraded to 5G as a result of a collaborative project between ourselves, Welsh Government and BT, and that we will also have a new Vodafone / O2 5G mast on site before the Winter Fair.